Blessing Diala

 Blessing Nnabugwu Diala (born 8 December 1989) is a footballer who plays as a forward.

+Biography

-Born in Nigeria, she is a member, as a naturalized citizen, of the Equatorial Guinea women's national team.
+Born in Nigeria, Diala is a member, as a naturalized citizen, of the Equatorial Guinea women's national team.
 She was part of the team at the 2011 FIFA Women's World Cup.

 Club careers

-She played for Bobruichanka in 2013, a women Belarus club premia league.
+Diala played for Bobruichanka in 2013, a women's Belarus club premia league.
+Diala played for several clubs in Equatorial Guinea, Nigeria, and Belarus during her professional football career.
+She began her career with Águilas Verdes before joining Sunshine Queens in Nigeria.

+International career

+Diala represented Equatorial Guinea between 2006 and 2018.
+She was part of the national squad that won the 2008 African Women's Championship.

+She also participated in the 2010 African Women's Championship and represented Equatorial Guinea at the 2011 FIFA Women's World Cup in Germany.

+During the 2011 FIFA Women's World Cup, she appeared in all three group-stage matches played by Equatorial Guinea.